Medically reviewed by Aimee Paik, MD

 What is purging?
 It's a process where your skin is bringing dead skin cells and excess sebum to the surface of the skin.
 This can make it seem like you're experiencing more breakouts when first starting out on treatment.
 This typically takes a few weeks to a few months to pass, but healthier skin is on the other side!

 Topical antibiotics like clindamycin are currently only available through prescription only, so you'll need to connect with a doctor for medical advice and treatment.
 Topical clindamycin cream is often formulated alongside other acne treatments to effectively treat acne vulgaris.
 Some ingredients that are typically formulated with clindamycin are a topical retinoid like tretinoin or benzoyl peroxide.
-While you can see a dermatologist in person, seeing an online dermatologist is a great way to get convenient, expert treatment for your skin.
+While you can see a dermatologist in person, seeing an online dermatology provider is a great way to get convenient, expert treatment for your skin.

 The best part?
 Every acne treatment is formulated with science-backed ingredients (like our clindamycin benzoyl peroxide formula) to effectively target your breakouts.
 If you're ready to get expert treatment for your acne, get started today!